Trump signals Pence not likely to be his 2024 running mate if he runs - NewsBreak

 “Mike thought he was going to be a human conveyor belt, that no matter how fraudulent the votes, you have to send them up to the Old Crow,” the former president told the Examiner, using a nickname he has for Senate Minority Leader Mitch McConnell (R-Ky.)

 “But that turned out to be wrong.
-Because now, as you know, they are feverishly working to try and get it so that the vice president cannot do what Mike said he couldn’t do,” Trump said.Pence: No room in GOP for ‘apologists for Putin’
+Because now, as you know, they are feverishly working to try and get it so that the vice president cannot do what Mike said he couldn’t do,” Trump said.Five takeaways from Zelenskyy’s virtual address to Congress

 Trump appeared to be referring to attempts by lawmakers on Capitol Hill to reform an 1887 election law that details how Electoral College votes are counted by Congress.
 The vice president oversees that count, which has historically been considered a ceremonious formality.